 C. The Project estimated completion date presented in the Contract is not the final Project completion date, as the Project and Deliverables might be changed for small details by the Client and thus delay the Project completion, but is only a rough estimate of what the originally discussed Project completion date could be.

-D. The final due cost of the Project depends on some variables such as, but not limited to: travel fees, tolls, parking fees, rental fees, delays and changes from the original Project, etc. The final due cost of the Project shall be delivered in the form of an invoice made by the Freelancer and given to the Client after a mutual agreement of completion of Project and services between the two parties.
-The Client is obligated to pay the the specified amount of money to the Freelancer within the specified amount of time.
+D. The final due cost of the Project depends on some variables such as, but not limited to: travel expenses, tolls, parking expenses, rental expenses, additional work besides the original agreement, delays and changes from the original Project, etc. The final due cost of the Project shall be delivered in the form of an invoice made by the Freelancer and given to the Client after a mutual agreement of completion of Project and services between the two parties, or in the case of Project Exhaustion as determined by the Freelancer.
+The Client is obligated to pay the specified amount of money to the Freelancer within the specified amount of time.
 All overdue invoices shall incur a 2% interest rate per month delayed, starting from the first day after the payment due date specified on the invoice.

 E. The Freelancer has the right to change his hourly rate of service or services costs.
 This does not apply to current ongoing and signed Projects, but specifically to future projects, or if a Client has been referred to the Freelancer under the impression of a guaranteed Project cost mentioned by anyone else other than the Freelancer.

-F. Any Freelancer service, that is agreed with the Client, that is paid by hourly rate, the Freelancer has the right to round up every incomplete hour of work.
+F. Projects that are paid on an hourly rate basis have the total hours worked rounded up to the next complete hour.
 For example: if a filming session is planned to take 2 hours but takes 2 hours and 15 minutes, it shall be rounded up and invoiced as 3 hours.

-C. The Freelancer is not obligated to give any refunds under any circumstances of Termination, as specified in 5)A. and 5)B., except for the scenario that the Client has paid the Project in full before cancellation and Freelancer cancels the Project as defined in 5)B., in which case the Freelancer has to refund to the Client the half of the Client’s payment, and Freelancer keeps the first half of the payment and invoices only for accumulated expenses or costs, if any.
-The Client must give a receipt of received refund to the Freelancer immediately upon receiving the refund.
+C. In the scenario that the Client has paid the Project in full before termination and the Freelancer terminates the Project as defined in section 5)B. before Completion or Exhaustion, the Freelancer has to refund to the Client the half of the Client’s payment, and Freelancer keeps the first half of the payment and invoices only for accumulated expenses or costs, if any.
+The Client must give the Freelancer a written confirmation of having received the refund.

 6) Right to Refuse